John Glenn (glennjo01)

 Prior to the founding of the National Association, he was on the 1870 Washington Nationals team.

-The 1872 Washington Olympics lost those famous players, and disbanded after playing 9 games.
+The Washington Olympics of 1872 lost those famous players, and disbanded after playing 9 games.
 Glenn appeared in all 9.
-He then appeared in 1 game with the 1872 Washington Nationals, a team that lost all 11 games which it played.
+He then appeared in 1 game with the Washington Nationals that same year, a team that lost all 11 games which it played.

 In 1874, he moved to the Chicago White Stockings, where he rejoined Davy Force.
 Glenn's .283 batting average was slightly above the team average.
 He remained with the team in 1875, but his .244 average dropped below the team average of .262.

-He stayed in Chicago when the National League was formed, and played outfield on the 1876 Chicago White Stockings which won the pennant.
+He stayed in Chicago when the National League was formed, and played outfield on the White Stockings in 1876, a team which won the pennant.
 His .304 average was below the team average of .337.
 The team was full of major stars of the time, including Cap Anson, Deacon White, Cal McVey, Ross Barnes, Paul Hines, and Al Spalding.
 The team stayed largely intact in 1877, but didn't do nearly as well.
 Glenn, again in the outfield, hit only .228.

-On November 8, 1888, he was arrested in Sandy Hill for assaulting a nine-year-old girl.
-While attempting to protect him from a lynch mob, a policeman accidently shot Glenn in the head.
+On November 8, 1888, he was arrested in Sandy Hill, NY for assaulting a nine-year-old girl.
+While attempting to protect him from a lynch mob, a policeman accidentally shot Glenn in the head.
 (Nov.
 10, 1888 Philadelphia North American)